-Whether the vermilion snapper stock in the Atlantic is currently overfished is unknown because the SSC did not have confidence in the biomass reference points from the SEDAR assessment.
+Whether the vermilion snapper stock in the Atlantic is currently overfished is unknown because the SSC does not have confidence in the biomass reference points from the SEDAR assessment.
 Recognizing the need for a new benchmark assessment, NMFS and the state of South Carolina began sampling available vermilion snapper otoliths to enable an age-based assessment.
-Further, the SEDAR steering committee replaced white grunt in the SEDAR schedule with vermilion snapper, which will be assessed during 2008.
-Results from an age-based assessment for vermilion snapper will be available in December 2008.
+Further, the SEDAR steering committee replaced white grunt in the SEDAR schedule with vermilion snapper.
+Results from an age-based assessment for vermilion snapper will be reviewed by the Council's Scientific and Statistical Committee (SSC) during their November 30 - December 2, 2008 meeting.